amitsiliguri/ecom/README.md

 # Easy ecommerce
-Light weight ecommerce built on laravel
+Light weight ecommerce built on laravel.

 Admin built on inertia vue (vue 3) and front-end built on alpine js and blade template.

 ## Status